skoyah/nova-toasted/README.md

 # Nova toasted

-A package to customiza your Laravel Nova toasted notifications.
+A package to customize your Laravel Nova toasted notifications.

 ## Instalation